 - WordPress Post Categories – Sorting Features

-- WordPress Post Categories – Search Features
+- WP Post Categories – Searching Features

-- Post Categories – Grouping Features
+- WordPress Categories – Grouping Features

-- WordPress Categories – Tools
+- WordPress Post Categories – Tools

-- WordPress Post Categories – Plugins
+- Post Categories – Plugins

-- Step 5 – Use Categories Effectively
+- Step 5 – Using WordPress Categories Effectively

-The post URL can look like this:
+The post URL can display like this:

-Step 2: Create A List Of Topics
+Step 2: Create A List Of Your Main Topics

-Keeping your content organized is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help to boost your site’s optimization for better SEO.
+Keeping content organized is very important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help to boost your site’s optimization for better search engine results.